 The Applied Public Health Informatics track was developed around the 2009 CDC competencies for Public Health Informaticians.

 MPH Degree Requirements - Applied Public Health Informatics

-42 credit hours, successful completion of a practicum and a capstone
+42 credit hours, successful completion of an Applied Practice Experience (APE), and a capstone

 All Rollins MPH and MSPH students are required to complete a 200-400 hour Applied Practice Experience (APE).
 This experience is designed to enhance the student’s understanding and application of knowledge and research findings to public health settings by providing an opportunity to gain practical experience.
 Public health work environments include nonprofit organizations, hospitals, local health departments, and for-profit firms.